-The purpose of the transfers was to transfer tax collections to trustee accounts, provide matching funds for construction projects, move excess equity from internal service funds and to close special funds.
+The purpose of the transfers were to transfer tax collections to trustee accounts, provide matching funds for construction projects and to close special funds.
 The transfers were routine and consistent with the activities of the fund making the transfer.

 (15) Joint Venture.